tung/ruggrogue/book/pathfinding.md

 If you're clever, you might be wondering why the `ruggrogue::find_path` function doesn't just reverse the start and destination positions to avoid having to manually reverse path data.
 Doing that would only save work if a path is definitely found between a monster and the player.
-If no path exists, the closest tile position is useless since it's only reachable from the destination and not the starting position; a second pathfinding run starting from the starting position would be needed anyway in this case.
+If no path exists, the closest tile position is useless since it's only reachable from the destination and not the starting position; a second pathfinding run starting from the starting position would be needed anyway in that case.

 ## The `a_star` Function